MaximeLionel/DigitalDesignAndComputerArchitectureRISC-VEdition/2 Combinational Logic Design.md

 		* Only 1 row (or minterm) for which the output Y is TRUE, shown circled in blue.
 Thus, $Y = \overline{A}B$.
 	* Example 1:
 		![[Pasted image 20250103155837.png|400]]
+		* A truth table with more than one row in which the output is TRUE.
+Taking the sum of each of the circled minterms gives $Y AB = + AB$.